kimmoahokas/appointments/readme.md

 # Tuija Appointment scheduler

 This is the new appointment scheduler for T-110 courses.
+It currently works for one course and can only be customized in the code.
+No support for aalto login yet, so paaswords must be generated and distributed somehow.

+The system is built using [Meteor][meteor].

 ## Getting started ##